Halo-Lab/vue-form-getform-io/README.md

       Validator name may be:
       - `required`,
         For example: `[{name: "required", message: "Please, select a city"}`.
+    - optional patameter `search` (boolean) - flag if use searchable select
     - optional patameter `defaultValue` (string) - the default value of the input
     - optional parameter `fieldClassName` (string) - class name for custom input container styling
     - optional parameter `labelClassName` (string) - class name for custom label styling